Disaster Recovery Services

 - Recover and Restore the Application/IT Service within the required recovery objective

 - Resume and Validate Application/IT Services to users, mitigating the business impact of a disruption to dependent users of the Application/IT Service

 Three Disaster Recovery Solutions are available:

-- Bridged Net Image Restore – dedicated machines at Primary Data Center with virtual machines on reserve at Secondary Data Center with manual intervention required to enable failover.
+Bridged Net Image Restore – dedicated machines at the Primary Data Center with virtual machines on reserve at the Secondary Data Center with manual intervention required to enable failover

-Disaster Recovery Exercising validates the viability of a Disaster Recovery Plan by enabling technology teams and their business partners to execute the actions and activities described in the Disaster Recovery Plan.
-Exercise information and results (i.e., Recovery Time Capability, i.e., RTC) are maintained within the Fusion Framework, a third-party cloud solution from Fusion Risk Management that resides on a Salesforce platform.
+Disaster Recovery Exercising tests a Disaster Recovery Plan by enabling technology teams and their business partners to execute the actions and activities described in the Disaster Recovery Plan.
+Exercise information and results (i.e., Recovery Time Capability, or RTC) are maintained within the Fusion Framework.

-The Recovery Time Capability (RTC) of an Application/IT Services is calculated based upon the length of time (hours) that it took to execute the Disaster Recovery Plan.
+The Recovery Time Capability (RTC) of an Application/IT Services is based on how long it takes to execute the Disaster Recovery Plan.
 The RTC is populated within the Application Record of an Application/IT Service to demonstrate and enable transparency to dependent users if the Application/IT Service meets their recovery requirements.